in

 Make sure your cabinets can support the weight of marble before installing.

-It is not recommended to add a marble backsplash years after your countertops have been installed, due to the difficulty of matching color and veining.
+Adding a marble backsplash years after your countertops have been installed is not recommended due to the difficulty of matching color and veining.

 Travertine